LukeTheEngineer/DSAL-PY/README.md

 # DSAL-PY
-Data structures and algorithms(DSAL) in Python
+A Python standard library featuring data structures and algorithms